SillyVoices/CatalogMainScript/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/SillySlices/CatalogMainScript/main/Unobfuscated.lua"))()

-To use the obfuscated script it have to be like this
+To use the obfuscated script it have to be like this, it prints out weird stuff because I think is funny but you can ignore it.

 getgenv().Prefix = "!"
 loadstring(game:HttpGet("https://raw.githubusercontent.com/SillySlices/CatalogMainScript/main/Main.lua))()